 We started off by looking at the broadest way you could classify animals, into their various kingdoms, phylum, etc. I wrote on that fully over at my Life classification mnemonic post.
 It gave us a great start to think about how animals are split up.
 It also led to lots of laughter as the kids deliberately put things in the wrong place as the science lesson went on longer.

-Looking at the different classes to classify animals
+Step 1 of Animal Classification: Looking at the different classes

 Once we had classifying animals down into their various phylum and orders, we got down to the different classes.
 I made those into animal classification trading cards and printed off way too many pictures of animals for the kids to classify.